Mithsril/MithMaps/README.md

 To Do:

-Remove Lighroll, nerf Golem Arrow stun
+Remove Lighroll, nerf Golem Arrow stun, remove status bolts from Spread Crossbow

 -